Now available in audio format too – just hit play on the player above or visit my feed on your smartphone: https://shawnpowrie.com/feed/podcast

 (I dedicate this article to my friends high in neuroticism; you know who you are 😉)

 The Job Interview

 I walk out of the third round interview of a prospective employer.
 I had just found myself face to face with two CEOs from two different organisations.

 During the interview one of the CEOs had asked me regarding the circumstances surrounding my departure from my previous company, where I had been COO, prospective shareholder and part of the executive team.
 I had been in a good spot, and it may have seemed surprising that I’d chosen to leave the partnership.

 I fumbled through a delicate explanation.
 The circumstances were complex and nuanced.
 I wanted to be honest and considerate of all parties while still recognising I was in an interview with people who don’t know me and I needed to present my best self to them.

 As I’m sure many people who have neuroticism would understand; I wasn’t satisfied with how I worded it.
 Sometimes I prefer writing where I can obsess about the use and implications of each word chosen.

 At the end of my explanation, one of the CEOs commented “Interesting, funny how that worked out”.
 I wasn’t sure if he was talking to me or the other CEO.

 - What does he mean “interesting”?
-Is that genuinely interesting or is that the barely concealed judgemental “interesting…”
+Is that “genuinely interesting” or is that the barely concealed judgmental “interesting…”

 - What does he mean “funny”?
 Is that “funny, that was an intriguing tale” or “funny, that’s a very unbelievable story?”